 One less bag to stow in the overhead bin = a little less worry when you forgot to check in on time.

 The only downside is having to lug your backpack around instead of resting it on a suitcase most of the time, but that’s a small price to pay.

 Pack smart and light, and travel more smoothly!

 Make sure you label your luggage (even your carry on).
 Most of us have black luggage and they can start to look the same.
 If, god-forbid, you are checking your bag, you definitely need to label your bag.

-Get a suitcase tag and include your contact info.
+Get a suitcase or luggage tag and include your contact info.
 Also, throw a business card into your suitcase in case the tag gets ripped off.